aws/aws-cdk-rfcs/text/0249-v2-experiments.md

 This section contains examples covering common scenarios:

-## 1. A brand new L2, where there was only an L1 before.
+## 1. A brand new L2, where there was only an L1 before

 - Create a new package in `packages/aws-cdk-lib-previews` exactly the same we we would have for v1
 - Follow the v1 process for module lifecycle until it's ready to GA